-- Demolition waste that has been in contact with water and is not salvageable (porous materials, carpeting, insulating materials, gypsum plasterboard, etc.) - Debris scattered around your yard, whether or not it is recyclable - Furniture and household articles that have been in contact with water and are not salvageable (mattresses, clothing, furniture, plush toys, cutting boards, etc.) - Large household appliances that are not re-usable (kitchen range, freezer, washer, dryer, refrigerator, etc.)
+- Demolition waste that is salvageable (wood, metal, aggregates, porous materials, carpeting, insulating materials, gypsum plasterboard, etc.) - Debris scattered around your yard, whether or not it is recyclable - Furniture and household articles that have been in contact with water and are not salvageable (mattresses, clothing, furniture, plush toys, cutting boards, etc.) - Large household appliances that are not re-usable (kitchen range, freezer, washer, dryer, refrigerator, etc.) - Electronic equipment that is not re-usable.